Frieren (character): Creation

 Series creator Kanehito Yamada originally envisioned Frieren as the protagonist of a comedy manga where she was obsessed with killing demons.
 In planning the series, editor Katsuma Ogura was impressed with Tsukasa Abe's artwork and suggested him to work with Yamada.
 Yamada was impressed with the first illustration of Frieren, believing the title character had an aura of humanity.
 When he asked him to draw a character picture for Frieren, Yamada said, "If this is the person, please do it."
 Abe was put in charge of the animation.
 After several revisions involving comedy, the author came across with the idea of having an elf with a long lifespan as the main character.
 Although Himmel dies, his appearances in flashbacks were written to reflect Frieren's emotional growth.
 When Himmel appears, the author feels that the story tightens up.
 Even if it is sad, there is a catharsis.
 For the animated adaptation by Madhouse, director Keiichiro Saito said that Fern appears to have several changes in the narrative as her growth has a major impact on Frieren.

 The song "Yūsha" was sourced from the short story, titled Fanfare for Frieren (奏送, Sōsō), written by Jirō Kiso and supervised by Yamada, telling about protagonist Frieren visiting a small town called "Music City" five years after the death of the hero Himmel.
 She receives a difficult request from an old woman she meets in a place filled with music.
-It incorporates the main character Frieren's emotional changes and memories towards the hero Himmel, expressing lonely and melancholy atmosphere of the anime.
+It incorporates the main character Frieren's emotional changes and memories towards the hero Himmel, expressing the lonely and melancholy atmosphere of the anime.
 Originally, the opening theme would focus on the worldview of Frieren's journey; however, the songwriter Ayase was not satisfied with the original version of the song, which he felt had "too much emphasis on the atmosphere".
 Thus, Ayase decided to rework the song even after submitting its first version to the anime's team.

 In the anime adaptation, Frieren is voiced by Atsumi Tanezaki in Japanese.
 Because of Frieren's age, Tanezaki opted to use her lowest register to deliver her lines.
 She also sought to convey the generally relaxed tone of the series in her delivery.
 Mallorie Rodak voices Frieren in the English dub.
 Rodak appreciated voicing Frieren, having liked the character.